Do you dream of building a tiny house with your own hands?

 • And so much more!

-Foundations, floors, walls, and roofs – Learn the basics for any building
+Foundations, floors, walls, and roofs – For tiny house building and beyond

 Two students build foundation during tiny house class